 Have you thought about Jesus today?”

 Needless to say, they shared the Gospel of Jesus to me.
 One of them had been a prostitute in Ft.
 Lauderdale.
 She was a runaway, but then was saved when this street witnessing ministry came to town and someone shared the gospel with her.
 She accepted Jesus and left her life of sin behind and now loves the Lord.
-The other was the daughter of an evangelist who was there to experience the Living God!
+I don’t recall the story of the other teen, but she had been lost then was found!

 For God so loved the world that He gave His one and only Son, that whoever believes in Him shall not perish but have eternal life.
 John 3:16